Key Stages of Software Development

 Waterfall Approach

-• Testing: The software is thoroughly tested to identify and fix defects.
+• Testing: Thorough inspection of the product to identify and eliminate defects.

 Pros:

-• Suitable for smaller projects with stable requirements
+• Effective for small projects with stable requirements.

 Cons:

-• May not be suitable for complex projects with uncertain requirements
+• Less applicable for large or complex projects with uncertain requirements.

 Spiral Approach

-• Development: Build a prototype or increment of the software.
+• Development: Creating a prototype or subsequent software increment to test concepts and functions.

 Pros:

-• Emphasizes risk management and early identification of potential issues
+• Strong emphasis on risk management and early detection of potential problems.

 Cons: